hamvocke/hamvocke.github.io/_posts/2015-05-10-tweetrospective-agile-retrospective.md

 In my Tweetrospective I prepared one example Tweet on a sticky note that included hashtags, mentions and emojis to show off what was possible.
-The content of this example Tweet was just a reference to one of our team's inside jokes which really helped laid out the foundation for a lighthearted atmosphere and got the idea across easily.
+The content of this example Tweet was just a reference to one of our team's inside jokes which laid out the foundation for a lighthearted atmosphere and got the idea across easily.

 ### Writing Tweets